Geometric realizations and duality for Dahmen-Micchelli modules and De Concini-Procesi-Vergne modules: The case of local DM modules

-We also know that these modules have interesting submodules, the local modules $D_\Omega(X)$ and $DM_\Omega(X)$; it is then natural to wonder if these submodules have geometric realizations in terms of submanifolds of $M_X^{fin}$.
+We also know that these modules have interesting submodules, the local modules $DM_\Omega(X)$ and $D_\Omega(X)$, and that there are submanifolds $M_X^{\Omega}\subset M_X^{fin}$ combinatorially defined in a similar way; it is then natural to wonder if these submanifolds give geometric representations of the modules $DM_\Omega(X)$ and $D_\Omega(X)$.